 Many of the blue dots above represent gerrymandered urban CDs in presidential or senatorial battleground states; some even contain within them or overlap with competitive state legislative districts.
-These Solid-D U.S. House races were not targeted but it appears that at least several million whole ballots on which they resided were either not successfully cast, went uncounted, or were mistabulated (i.e., flipped).
-The "safe" U.S. House contests were, in other words, collateral and politically insignificant damage, but a strong signal of process disenfranchisement of predominantly Democratic voters living in Democratic strongholds.
+These Solid-D US House races were not targeted but it appears that at least several million whole ballots on which they resided were either not successfully cast, went uncounted, or were mistabulated (i.e., flipped).
+The "safe" US House contests that "went along for the ride" were, in other words, collateral and politically insignificant damage, but a strong signal of process disenfranchisement of predominantly Democratic voters living in Democratic strongholds.